This hour of the Rush Limbaugh program on the EIB network dedicated to all of those of you never listening to the program ever again.

 I don't know.

-But if it's well, think about this.
+Well, think about this.

-Well, think about this, Russ.
+Well, think about this, Rush.

-All right, I'll think about it.
+All right, don't think about it.

-This has been the most vicious vitriolic primary that we have ever seen.
+This has been the most vicious, vitriolic primary that we have ever seen.

 Right, and look at the turnout.